notarized letter template notarized letter template

 7. How can I prepare to have a letter notarized?

 To get a letter notarized, search for a trusted notary and educate yourself on specific laws pertaining to notarization in your state.
-At the notarization meeting, bring the original document and a valid photo identification; ensure all signers are present and understanding of the document’s content.
+At the notarization meeting, bring the original document and a valid photo identification; ensure all signers are present and understand the document’s content.

 [sibwp_form id=6]